jakitliang/Light.lua/README.md

 - **Socket** Provides cross-platform socket functionality and a small number of encryption and decryption methods.
 - **Network** Provides Http and WebSocket network communication capabilities, and TCP basic capabilities.

+## Installation

+> luarocks install Light

+### Dependency

+#### SQLite3

+> luarocks install lsqlite3

+`light.record` is base on `lsqlite3` but it is not automatically installed.

+So You need to install SQLite3:

+- `apt get install libsqlite3-dev` in `ubuntu` linux.
+- On windows, you should build SQLite3 with source code or download one prebuilt binary.

 ## Object

 > light.object -> Object